nuxt/docs/en/guide/plugins.md

 ---
 title: Plugins
 description: Nuxt.js allows you to define JavaScript plugins to be run before instantiating the root Vue.js Application.
-This is especially helpful when using your own libraries or external modules.
+This is especially helpful when using Vue libraries, external modules or your own plugins.
 ---

 > Nuxt.js allows you to define JavaScript plugins to be run before instantiating the root Vue.js Application.
-This is especially helpful when using your own libraries or external modules.
+This is especially helpful when using Vue libraries, external modules or your own plugins.

 <div class="Alert">